Layer Workflow Guides

 FF&E stands for Furniture, Fixtures, and Equipment.
 FF&E includes assets that support the usability of a space.
 These items are movable but not consumed through daily use.
 Examples include sofas, chairs, beds, tables, carts, and decorative lighting.

 OS&E focuses on operational functionality.
 These items support the work that takes place in the building.
 They include consumables, supplies, service tools, and daily-use products.
-Both FF&E and OS&E are essential in hospitality, healthcare, education, and corporate interiors to ensuring the space if functional upon project handover.
+Both FF&E and OS&E are essential in hospitality, healthcare, education, and corporate interiors to ensure the space is functional upon project handover.

 Category